 Pittsburgh, PA (February 5, 2024) – Pittsburgh’s choral music scene is getting an energetic new leader.
 Eden Smith will begin work as the shared Executive Director for The Pittsburgh Camerata and Pittsburgh Girls Choir on February 12, 2024.
 The boards of both organizations expect Ms. Smith to bring new ideas, and apply skills learned as a young administrator in her previous position, to The Pittsburgh Camerata and Pittsburgh Girls Choir, promoting the growth of both organizations and extending their reach into the city’s arts community.

-In August, the organizations announced an administrative affiliation under which they will share the full-time Executive Director and other administrative services, while maintaining each organization’s distinct identity and nonprofit status.
+In August, 2022, the organizations announced an administrative affiliation under which they share a full time Executive Director and other administrative services, while maintaining each organization’s distinct identity and nonprofit status.
 Since that time, the shared full-time Executive Director position has consolidated the day-to-day operations of the two organizations under one leader, while fostering creative thinking between them.

 – PREVIOUS NEWS –

 CLICK HERE TO LISTEN! – Pittsburgh Girls Choir’s Artistic Director, Kathryn Barnard, sits down at WQED to talk about PGC’s new administrative affiliation with Pittsburgh Camerata.
 She is joined by Pittsburgh Camerata’s Artistic Director, Mark Anderson, and Managing Director, Gail Luley.

 CLICK HERE TO READ! – This Pittsburgh Post Gazette’s article discusses Pittsburgh Girls Choir’s new administrative affiliation with Pittsburgh Camerata.

 PITTSBURGH GIRLS CHOIR AND THE PITTSBURGH CAMERATA TO SHARE EXECUTIVE DIRECTOR